Your home’s staircase is likely to make a huge impression on arriving guests. A curved flight

 Costs will vary according to design and materials.
 For a sturdy, made-to-measure staircase, you can expect to pay from around £2,200.
 Bespoke flights start from around £7,500.

-A good staircase can become a key architectural feature inside your home – setting the tone for the rest of the living space.
+A good staircase, like this one from Spiral UK, can become a key architectural feature inside your home – setting the tone for the rest of the living space.
 The sky’s the limit in terms of what can be achieved (and what you’ll pay for it), but broadly-speaking there are three main cost brackets, starting with the kit route, ranging up to off-the-shelf and going for a bespoke design…

 Vicky Rhys-Hurn, from Zakuna, answers questions about successfully incorporating a curved staircase packed with character in your home.